Apr. 1, 2022 — Apr. 29, 2022

 About the Program

-The Give Back Awards are an annual cash prize donated by Magna International Inc. and Neighbourhood Network to graduating students from high schools in Aurora, Georgina, King Township, and Newmarket.
+The Give Back Awards are an annual cash prize donated by Magna International Inc. and Neighbourhood Network to graduating students from high schools in Aurora, Georgina, King Township, Newmarket, and Whitchurch-Stouffville.
 The outstanding recipients of the Give Back Awards are selected based on the exceptional contributions they have made to fellow students and citizens, and their ongoing dedication to community involvement!

 Give Back Award Recipients

 Thank you to everyone that applied.
 The following students are the exceptional recipients of past Give Back Awards!
 Click on each winner’s photo to read his or her story.